zerotier/terraform-multicloud-quickstart/README.md

 Digital Ocean, Amazon Web Services, Google Compute Platform, and Microsoft Azure.

-To follow along step by step, you'll need to create service accounts on Digital Ocean, and at least one other cloud vendor.
+To follow along step by step, you'll need to create a service account on Digital Ocean and at least one other cloud vendor.

 ## Configure the Quickstart repository